 Click your preferred currency: $29.90 (USD) / €28.90 (EUR) / £25.90 (GBP) – This platform works with credit & debit cards and / or PayPal.
 You will receive a download link to your e-mail after the purchase (check your spam folder too).

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds (220 original presets + their variations = 228 presets in total).
+You will receive all the sounds from all my demos plus extra (220 original presets + their variations = 228 presets in total).
 Of course all the drums & sequences are also stored as patch data, so you will have those too, and you can adjust them or bypass the sequencer and play the sounds by hand.

 What format / import method?:

 My patches come under the name “WCOG” in 2 soundbanks (A and B) saved as sysex files exported directly from my PRO-3.
 You can put any of my bank into any of your User Banks (U1, U2, U3, U4) on your PRO-3.
 In other words, you have full freedom as to the memory locations / import destinations.

 There is no one style, because YOU decide what style these patches will be played in.
 It’s a wide variety of sounds that are meant to inspire, make you look at the synth in a different light and give you a great choice of directions.
 Some patches are bread & butter, some offbeat; they’re the result of me trying to find the limits of the instrument.
 The sounds are ready-to-use in music or can serve as starting points; just pick the textures or dynamics that you like and easily fine-tune them to suit your exact taste or purpose.

 Any external stuff?: